2025 Community impact report

 Crisis Services

-The Department of Human Services funds crisis services in the county, which St. Louis County manages.
+The Department of Human Services funds crisis services in the county, managed by the regional Arrowhead Behavioral Health Initiative.

-Yellow Leaf has 12 crisis stabilization beds with an average occupancy rate of
+In Southern SLC, Yellow Leaf has 12 crisis stabilization beds, with a yearly average occupancy of

 0 %.